UPPER BLEPHAROPLASTY (EYELID LIFT)

 IS THE PROCEDURE PAINFUL?

 You may go back to work in a couple of days after your eyelid surgery.
 Your vision is unaffected and you may wear glasses (regular or sunglasses) immediately after your procedure.
-If your work involves face to face interaction with clients then you may want to resume work after the swelling subsides (few days).
+If your work involves face-to-face interaction with clients then you may want to resume work after the swelling subsides (a few days).
 Dr. Glavas will advise you when you may start using foundation (make-up) over bruised areas.

 FINANCING YOUR PROCEDURE